 Bro.
 Gay knew of my intentions and we agreed fundamentally on the eldership.
-I am confident that these articles would meet his approval, otherwise l would not think of publishing them.
-I hope they may accomplish some good, set forth some of the ideas of -Alton B. Bailey, 809 Grant, LaGrange, Ga.
-Bro.
+I am confident that these articles would meet his approval, otherwise would not think of publishing them.
+I hope they may accomplish some good, set forth some of the ideas of Bro.
 Gay, and result in a scriptural eldership.